Generalized global symmetries and holography: Conclusion

 Finally, the analyses (both holographic and otherwise) performed here indicate an interesting structure involving the interplay between conformality, spontaneously broken generalized $p$-form symmetry, and emergent $d-p-2$ form symmetry.
 While we will comment further on some of these issues in \cite{ToAppear}, we expect that there is still much to learn, and that further study of generalized symmetries will teach us much about the structure of field theory.

 \centerline{\bf{Acknowledgements}} We thank N.~Bobev, B.~Craps, S.~Cremonesi, X.~Dong, S.~Hartnoll, E.~Katz, P.~Koroteev, A.~Potter, N.~Poovuttikul, S.~Ross, E.~Shaghoulian and D.~Tong for illuminating discussions, and S.~Grozdanov for collaboration on related issues and for sharing \cite{saso} prior to publication.
 NI would like to thank Delta ITP at the University of Amsterdam and the Aspen Center for Physics (which is supported by National Science Foundation grant PHY-1607611) for hospitality during the completion of this work.
 NI is supported in part by the STFC under consolidated grant ST/L000407/1.
 This work is part of the Delta ITP consortium, a program of the NWO that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
+This project has received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme (grant agreement No 715656).

 \begin{appendix}